 The first step is if a discharge will degrade high quality water, the discharge may be allowed if any change in water quality (1) will be consistent with maximum benefit to the people of the State, (2) will not unreasonably affect present and anticipated beneficial use of such water, and (3) will not result in water quality less than that prescribed in state policies (e.g. water quality objectives in Water Quality Control Plans).
 The second step is that any activities that result in discharges to such high-quality waters are required to use the best practicable treatment or control of the discharge necessary to avoid a pollution or nuisance and to maintain the highest water quality consistent with the maximum benefit to the people of the State.

-In the Information Sheet accompanying the Dairy General WDRs, the Central Valley Water Board includes a discussion of the requirements of the Antidegradation Policy, a summary of the AGUA decision, related guidance, including that set forth above, and an analysis of the requirements to comply with the Antidegradation Policy for each of the primary sources of dairy waste discharges to groundwater.
+In the Information Sheet accompanying the 2013 Dairy General WDRs, the Central Valley Water Board includes a discussion of the requirements of the Antidegradation Policy, a summary of the AGUA decision, related guidance, including that set forth above, and an analysis of the requirements to comply with the Antidegradation Policy for each of the primary sources of dairy manure discharges to groundwater.

 Petitioners assert the Central Valley Water Board’s antidegradation analysis is insufficient concerning items one and three under the first step quoted above, the mandate that an authorized lowering of high-quality water be consistent with the maximum benefit to the people of the state, and that the lowering of high-quality water not result in water quality less than that specified by water quality objectives.
 We address those issues separately, below.